GuangzheWen/web-softwaretools-plain/report/Conclusion.md

 # Reflection

-The development process has been a valuable learning opportunity for us, and we have learn a lot from this new experience - enjoying developing user-friendly software with others - in this group project, especially affected by the coronavirus pandemic.
+The development process has been a valuable learning opportunity for us, and we have learnt a lot from this new experience - enjoying developing user-friendly software with others - in this group project, especially affected by the coronavirus pandemic.
 We totally agree that the creating a positive user experience is the key to developing user-friendly software.

 ## Group practice